CyVerse-learning-materials/foss-2020/reproducible_science/GitHub.rst

 - Interact with the GitHub environment
 	- Using the web interface
 	- Using command line

 - Create a repository
 - Best practices
 - Create an issue
 - Push/pull files
 - Commit to GitHub
 - Add collaborators
-- Advanced GitHub
 - Branching
 - Pull requests
 - Merging

+- Advanced GitHub
+	- Fork
 	- Releases

 Goals: